Valiant-Armory/EasyApplyBot/README.md

    ```powershell
    python main.py
    ```
-   Make sure to replace `main.py` with the actual name of the main Python file in the EASYAPPLYBOT project.

 That's it!
 You have now successfully set up a Python 3.10 project in VSCode on Windows and installed the required dependencies for the EASYAPPLYBOT GitHub project using the PowerShell terminal.